McKindewer History, Family Crest & Coats of Arms

-Important Dates for the McKindewer family
+Early History of the McKindewer family

 This web page shows only a small excerpt of our McKindewer research.
 Another 122 words (9 lines of text) covering the years 1296 and 1296 are included under the topic Early McKindewer History in all our PDF Extended History products and printed products wherever possible.

 During the Middle Ages, there was no basic set of rules and scribes wrote according to sound.
 The correct spelling of Scottish names were further compromised after many haphazard translations from Gaelic to English and back.
 Spelling variations of the name McKindewer include Dewar, Dure, Dewyer, Dewer, McIndeor, McJarrow and many more.

 Early Notables of the McKindewer family (pre 1700)